Back to Index

 ACCTG-410: Intermediate Financial Accounting II (3 hours)

 Liabilities, stockholders' equity, earnings per share, investments, deferred taxes, pensions, leases, and other financial disclosures.
 Emphasizes the knowledge and interpretation of generally accepted accounting principles (GAAP) as they relate to corporate decision-making, financial statement analysis, and professional ethics and judgment.
-Prerequisite: ACCTG 318 Intermediate Financial Accounting I, FIN 326 Business Finance, and junior standing.
+Prerequisite: ACCTG 318 Intermediate Financial Accounting I and junior standing.
 May be taken for honors.

 ACCTG-416: Business Taxation (3 hours)